 - Driving with a flat tire

-California DUI law states that even if an officer has a reasonable suspicion sufficient to justify a vehicle stop, there still must be probable cause to arrest the suspected DWI offender.
+California DUI law states that even if an officer has a reasonable suspicion sufficient to justify a vehicle stop, in order to arrest the suspected DUI offender, there still must be probable cause.

 DUI Tipster Stops